successtheman/YAGPDB_reactionlog_regionalindicatorfix/README.md

 **This is only for the reaction-logs custom command for [YAGPDB.xyz](https://yagpdb.xyz) discord bot (I was too lazy to add more stuff to it so I just made a custom fork)**

-This fixes the YAGPDB.xyz [custom command for reaction-logs.](https://yagpdb-cc.github.io/utilities/reaction-logs) By default they don't show the regional indicators for some reason in discord and I am too lazy to try and scrape another site so this works.
+This fixes the YAGPDB.xyz [custom command for reaction-logs.](https://yagpdb-cc.github.io/utilities/reaction-logs) By default they don't show the regional indicators for some reason in discord for the embed log messages and I am too lazy to try and scrape another site so this works.
 Enjoy

 Should work for a while...
 I will ***probably*** fix it if it breaks